ahmadalsajid/CrackTech/README.md

 * View all their "Favorite" questions.
     * All Favorite questions API: [View All Favorite Question API](#view-all-favorite-question-api)

+Query:
+1. GET - Tag list in each step with ( Tag total Question Count, user total read count, user total favorite count ).
+Example: Show all Tags under “Parts of Speech” Tag with all count
+2. GET - Filter Question based on (“all”) ( All Question in the tag ).
+Example: i want to see all question under “Noun” Tag
+3. GET - Filter Question based on (“read”) ( All Read Question in the tag ).
+Example: i want to see all question under “Noun” Tag which i have already marked as “Read”
+4. GET - Filter Question based on (“!read”) ( All Unread Question in the tag ).
+Example: i want to see all question under “Noun” Tag which i have not read yet.

 ## API Documentation

 * **Swagger-UI**: http://localhost:8000/api/schema/swagger-ui/